 June is National Lesbian, Gay, Bisexual, Transgender, and Queer Pride Month, which honors the important contributions that LGBTQ+ Americans have made to U.S. history and culture.
 Visit the National Archives website for more information on our related holdings.
-Today’s post from Jennifer Halpern is the second in a three-part series looking at the immigration challenges faced by queer and gender nonconforming people over the last century.
+Today’s post from Jennifer Halpern is the second in a two-part series looking at the immigration challenges faced by queer and gender nonconforming people over the last century.
 This post contains language that may be offensive to readers.

 In the mid-20th century, anti-sodomy laws became common in state and local jurisdictions in the United States.
 Flirting or asking out another person of the same sex or cruising in public spaces were seen as soliciting immoral acts.
 This extended to personal lives, meaning two same-sex adults could not pursue a romantic relationship in private.
 Police departments even created task forces specifically to target and arrest gay men who might be violating morality codes and laws.

 For a foreign national with a U.S. residency visa or seeking to naturalize, being arrested for solicitation for an indecent or immoral act or loitering in a public space put them at immediate risk for deportation.
 Arrests for offenses were regarded as if they were serious crimes, and the “condition” of being a homosexual was the root cause.
 From the 1960s into the 1980s, queer immigrants and residents contested language and legal interpretations used to maintain homosexuality as a condition and status worthy of exclusion.